 Auto insurance policies vary from company to company and person to person.
 To understand how you are covered, make sure you meet with an auto insurance agent.
 A good agent will take the time to talk you through your policy.
 A well-rounded auto insurance policy will help keep you safe and out of debt should an unfortunate incident occur to you and your car.

-An experienced car accident lawyer in Central Phoenix, AZ has seen a lot of different types of accidents over the years.
+An experienced car accident lawyer has seen a lot of different types of accidents over the years.
 If a bicycle hit and scratched up your car, call a law firm for a free consultation.
 Your attorney can help you learn what sort of recovery options you might have to help pay for the damages.